“Arthur’s Stone” is a name associated with several ancient sites and structures in different part of the United Kingdom.

+Maen Ceti, also known as Arthur’s Stone, is a Neolithic burial chamber.
+It consists of a large glacial erratic stone supported by smaller stones.
 It is said that, on his way to his final battle at Camlann, Arthur removed this stone from inside his boot and flung it into the distance, and it landed seven miles away at Cefn-y-Bryn.

 At midnight on nights of the full moon, maidens from the Swansea area used to place cakes made of barley meal and honey, wetted with milk and well kneaded, on the stone.
 Then, on hands and knees, the maidens would crawl three times around the stone, this ritual being carried out to test the fidelity of their lovers.
 If the young men were faithful, they would come to the stone.
 If they did not arrive, the girls regarded this as a sign of their fickleness, or their intention never to marry.

-Below the stone lies a spring called Fyfnnon Fawr that is supposed to run according to the ebb and flow of the tide.
+Below the stone lies a spring called Ffynnon Fawr that is supposed to run according to the ebb and flow of the tide.
 The water used to be drunk from the palm of one hand while a wish was made.
 On nights with a full moon a ghostly figure wearing shining armour emerges from under the stone and proceeds to Llanrhidian.
 Those who have seen this mysterious spectral figure claim that it is King Arthur.